From 1 July 2017, energy rates will change for our customers in Queensland, New South Wales, ACT and South Australia.

 - you continue to receive your bills as usual.
 They’ll show how well your payments are covering your actual usage and charges.

 - we check to make sure you’re not paying too much or too little, and get in touch if anything needs to change.

-We’re serious about helping you find smarter ways to use energy.
 Often a proportion of the energy we use is wasted.
 By changing some habits, you may be able to reduce the wastage.
 Check out our tips on how to save energy, time and money: